 Simply sprinkle it on a damp cloth and tackle the dirt!
 Septic tank safe, yep.
 100% vegan and animal cruelty-free, rated straight A’s by the EWG’s Guide to Healthy Cleaning, 100% Recycled plastic bottles and is the only EcoCert certified cleaning products in North America

 I also LOVE the glass and window cleaner.
 I do make my own most of the time.
 But have used and loved this one.
 It is subtly scented with organic lime essential oil, which not only smells wonderful and fresh but also helps to leave all your glass surfaces streak-free.
 This works really well on my and stove.
 It cleans quickly and leaves glass shiny, without any residue.

-There are some of my top picks for cleaning my home.
+These are some of my top picks for non-toxic cleaning my home.
 It’s important to understand why switching to natural cleaners is better for you, your home and the planet, sometimes reading a label on a cleaning product can be a challenge, in some cases, there is no label and in others, the ingredients listed are so confusing.
-I’ve put together a handy guide on 13 Toxic Ingredients To Avoid.
-How They Can Harm You + How They Appear On A Label!

 Silica powder- Found in abrasive cleaning powders.
 A known carcinogen that is harmful when inhaled.

 Sodium dichloroisocyanurate dehydrate- Found in toilet bowl cleaners, deodorizers, surface cleaners, and disinfectants.
 In high doses can cause kidney issues, very toxic to aquatic life.

 Sodium hydroxide (also known as lye and caustic soda) -Found in oven cleaners, bathroom cleaners, disinfectants, drain openers, and toilet bowl cleaners.
 Highly corrosive; can burn the eyes, skin, and lungs and is a respiratory irritant.